dim-geo/btrfssnapraid/README.md

 ## snapraid config

-Nothing special here to be done here.
+Nothing special to be done here.
 Make sure that disk entries are valid, and make sure to exclude .snapshots folder/subvolume as snapraid-btrfs does.
 ```
 1-parity /mnt/parity/snapraid.parity
 content /mnt/contents1/snapraid.content